richcorbs/richcorbs.github.com/_posts/2013-03-18-background-tasks-in-rails.md

   </tr>
 </table>

 So everything looks good so far.
 Running separately would require some kind of daemon to manage.
 It has built-in configurable overlap prevention.
-Rufus requires manual exception configuration.
+Rufus requires manual exception configuration and provides working examples.
 Rufus is looking pretty good.

 ### Custom Daemon